Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Introduction

 \subsection{Contributions of this study}

 In this study, we give the first comprehensive investigation of alternative techniques to coherent joint transmission tailored to mmWave/sub-THz network MIMO systems.
-In particular, we review and extend several available techniques and compare them in terms of macrodiversity gains, SNR gains, complexity, and signaling overhead.
-In contrast to prior studies, we adopt an information theoretic viewpoint and, starting from first principles, we study the problem of reliable communication over a simple multi-point \textit{intermittent} block fading channel.
-Despite being considerably simplified, we stress that the proposed model still captures the most essential features of the envisioned mmWave/sub-THz systems, such as line-of-sight transmission in the noise limited regime and sensitivity to signal blockages.
+In particular, we review and extend several available techniques and compare them in terms of macrodiversity gains, SNR gains, as well as the required network infrastructure and receiver architecture.
+In contrast to prior studies, we adopt an information theoretic viewpoint and, starting from first principles, we study the problem of reliable communication over a simple single-user multi-point \textit{intermittent} block fading channel.
+Despite being considerably simplified, we demonstrate via realistic ray-tracing simulations that the proposed model still captures the most essential features of the envisioned mmWave/sub-THz systems, such as line-of-sight transmission in the noise limited regime and sensitivity to signal blockages.